 Seaway's patents claim designs for casual, lightweight footwear, which are typically referred to as "clogs."
 Seaway asserted that Touchsport had imported and continued to import shoes that infringed the Seaway patents and that Walgreens had sold and continued to sell the allegedly infringing shoes.
-The district court granted summary judgment of anticipation, finding that the three Seaway patents were anticipated by the Crocs '789 patent.
+The district court granted

+Mann: 861 F.2d 1581 (Fed.
+Cir.
+1988) (Rich, J.) summary judgment of anticipation, finding that the three Seaway patents were anticipated by the Crocs '789 patent.

-It has been well established for over a century that the same test must be used for both infringement and anticipation. his general rule derives from the Supreme Court's proclamation 120 years ago in the context of utility patents: "that which infringes, if later, would anticipate, if earlier."
-Peters v.
-Active Mfg.
-Co.
+It has been well established for over a century that the same test must be used for both infringement and anticipation. his general rule derives from the Supreme Court's proclamation 120 years ago in the context of utility patents: "that which infringes, if later, would anticipate, if earlier." ??
 The same rule applies for design patents.
-In Egyptian Goddess, we abandoned the point of novelty test for design patent infringement and held that the ordinary observer test should serve as the sole test for design patent infringe-
+In Egyptian Goddess, we abandoned the point of novelty test for design patent infringement and held that the ordinary observer test should serve as the sole test for design patent infringement. we now conclude that the ordinary observer test must logically be the sole test for anticipation as well.